Best for: Beach lovers, Families.

 The Dominican Republic combines colonial towns and Hispanic culture with impressive scenery – forests, mountains, mangrove lagoons, and long, sandy beaches.
 Here you can switch between city sightseeing and activities like snorkeling, off-road safaris and even golf.

 The capital, Santo Domingo is packed with UNESCO-listed sites, cathedrals and street art murals.
 It's also home of the Americas’ first cathedral, Alcázar de Colón, and the Columbus Lighthouse, which is said to contain some of Christopher Columbus' remains.
 After you’ve ticked off the city, get out and explore the tropical landscape.
-Head to the Los Haitises National Park to look for exotic birds living in the rainforest, and sign up for a monster truck safari through the countryside to see swamps and sugar cane fields.
+Head to the Los Haitises National Park to look for exotic birds living in the rainforest, and see the region's swamps and sugar cane fields.
 And, just an hour’s drive from La Romana in the Samana Peninsula you can see humpback whales in the wild.
 Huge colonies come here to breed in the warm waters - spot them on a boat trip out into the bay from mid-January to the end of March.

 The island is also a golfer’s paradise – Punta Cana has 12 courses, while La Romana is home to the legendary ‘Teeth of the Dog’ links course.